Language Assessment

 2017

 At least 350 languages are spoken in American homes.
-Nearly a quarter of all US households speak a language other than English.* Yet speakers of most non-English languages lack opportunities to demonstrate proficiency and gain recognition for their language skills.
+Nearly a quarter of all U.S. households speak a language other than English.* Yet speakers of most non-English languages lack opportunities to demonstrate proficiency and gain recognition for their language skills.

 The National Examinations in World Languages